5 Steps to Take After an Older Adult Has a Fall

 If an aging parent or another older adult in your life has recently taken a tumble, you’re probably anxious about what should happen next.

 How do you make sure they are OK?
-What can you do to keep them living at home safely and prevent them from falling again?
+What can you do to help them remain safe at home and prevent another fall?

 While there aren’t any one-size-fits-all answers, there are several steps you can take to reduce your older adult’s chances of having another accident.